BuddiesD/n8n-nodes-tanss-new/README.md

 This repository contains custom n8n nodes for interacting with the **TANSS API**.
 The nodes provide functionalities to manage tickets, authentication, and ticket lists within the TANSS system.

+- **Deutsch:** Falls Fehler oder Probleme auftreten, melden Sie diese bitte an mich, ich werde diese gerne beheben.
+- **English:** If you encounter any errors or issues, please report them to me.

 ---

 ## ✨ Features